 We heard from a Welsh Housing Association, who detailed the challenges of helping staff adapt to the new way of working, an increase in caseloads requests and a new computer system being introduced.
 To help staff who were struggling, they sought to prioritise mental health by advertising their partnership with Health Shield, making their staff aware that help and support is always out there.

-New features introduced to the Benefit and Budgeting Calculator in 2020
+New features introduced to the Better Off Calculator in 2020

 After the break we looked at what we have successfully delivered to clients this past year as part of their subscription.
 Some of these many features include: